Skip to content ↓

 We teach SMSC to help every child feel safe, valued, and connected.
 It encourages pupils to explore their feelings and beliefs, make positive choices, and celebrate diversity.
 SMSC helps children belong as part of a caring community, believe in themselves as responsible citizens, and achieve by learning how to live well with others.
 It prepares them for life in modern Britain and the wider world.

-How do we teach SMSC?
+How we teach SMSC

 At Vermont School, SMSC is woven through everything we do.
 Children learn through daily routines, lessons, enrichment activities, assemblies, and community experiences.
 They practise skills of respect, empathy, and teamwork, while exploring different cultures, arts, and traditions.
 Key values are revisited often, helping pupils build resilience, kindness, and confidence.
 In line with our values, pupils belong by contributing to their community, believe in their strengths and choices, and achieve by developing the qualities they need for lifelong success.